raspberrypilearning/interactive-animation/en/step_10.md

 ## Reflect on your project

-How did your Make a difference project go?
+How did your **Make it different** project go?
 Is there anything you would do like to improve?

 Remind yourself what you have achieved: